-The Executive Summary provides a high-level view into findings aligned to the seven strategic objectives of the Strategy, and recommendations.
-Readers are referred to the body of the report and appendices for details and elaboration.
+The Executive Summary provides a high-level view into findings aligned to the seven strategic objectives of the Biodiversity Human Capital Development Strategy, and recommendations.
+For a 'one-glance' overview of implementing agencies, the stakeholder map is included in the Executive Summary.
+Readers are referred to the report and appendices for details and elaboration.